FHA Loan Pros and Cons

 - FHA Appraisal – All homes which are to be insured by a FHA loan must have an appraisal (the FHA does not issue loans, but backs them and has requirements of what is eligible to be insured).
 The appraisal fee is charged to you the borrower.
 There is also limitations on what properties can be financed with an FHA loan.
 However, this only restricts a minimal amount of properties, and it is often for your benefit.
 It is to ensure that a property does not have hazardous materials, structural issues, and other matters of this kind.

 - Loan Limits – All FHA loans have a “ceiling” amount of how much can be borrowed in a certain county.
-This ranges from $271,050 in lower cost areas, and all the way up to $625,500 in “high cost” areas, such as many counties in California, New York, and Hawaii.
-For counties that the maximum loan amount is $271,050, that same applicant may be able to borrow up to $417,000 on a conventional loan (if they qualify).
+This ranges from $314,827 in lower cost areas, and all the way up to $726,525 in “high cost” areas, such as many counties in California, New York, and Hawaii.
+In many locations, the loan limits are higher for conventional loans than they are for FHA loans.